MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-standalone-r-server.md

 In the RTM version of SQL Server 2016, there was a known issue when adding Microsoft R Server to an instance on Windows Server Core edition.
 This has been fixed.

-If you encounter this issue, you can applied the fix described in [KB3164398](https://support.microsoft.com/kb/3164398) to add the R feature to the existing instance on Windows Server Core.
+If you encounter this issue, you can apply the fix described in [KB3164398](https://support.microsoft.com/kb/3164398) to add the R feature to the existing instance on Windows Server Core.
 For more information, see [Can't install Microsoft R Server Standalone on a Windows Server Core operating system](https://support.microsoft.com/kb/3168691).

 ###  <a name="bkmk_Uninstall"></a> Upgrading from an older version of Microsoft R Server